 How to Install Synth Riders Custom Songs Manually

 Synth Riders has custom song support by default; you don’t need any extra hardware.
 You follow the instructions above to download custom songs to your computer and then use the steps below to move them to the game.

 - Connect your Meta Quest to your computer.
 If this is your first time doing this, enable the device in your headset, and then you should see the Quest in your My Computer (Windows) or Finder (Mac) folder.

 - Open up the Quest folder and navigate to Internal shared storage > Android > data > com.Kluge.SynthRiders > files > CustomSongs

 - Drag your .synth file into this folder.

-There is absolutely nothing wrong with install songs manually to Synth Riders and we prefer this method.
-If you want things a listed more automated, you can use a tool called Noodle Manager to download and install songs using the same app.
+There is nothing wrong with manually installing songs to Synth Riders, and we prefer this method.
+If you want things more automated, you can use a tool called Noodle Manager to download and install songs using the same app.

 How to Install Synth Riders Custom Songs using Noodle Manager